nexusformat/definitions/manual/source/datarules.rst

 Find the plottable data
 #######################

+..
+TODO: This is the best place for the flowchart proposed in issue #443 Start with a flow chart for each method above, here goes the combined.

 Any program whose aim is to identify the default plottable data should use the following procedure: